Malabarba/ham-mode/README.md

 but the file will still be kept in HTML format behind the scenes.
 Each time you save the Markdown buffer, the file will be updated with the HTML.

+**Why?** This is mainly designed to be used with web interfaces which take HTML text (such as some email clients) but whose editors pale in comparison to Emacs (obviously).

+This major mode will allow you edit your email (or whatever else you're writing) with the full power of `markdown-mode`.
+In fact, you will usually be able to write richer structures then client's web interface would normally allow you to (lists within lists, for instance).

 Instructions
 ------